POINT-OF-CARE ULTRASOUND CERTIFICATION ACADEMYFAQs

 Frequently Asked Questions

 What is Point-of-Care Ultrasound?

 Point-of-Care, Bedside, Focused, Limited and Handheld are commonly used terms to modify the word “ultrasound”, although the term point-of-care ultrasound (POCUS) has been widely adopted.

 The working definition of POCUS used by The POCUS Certification Academy is “the simultaneous acquisition and interpretation of ultrasound images at the patient’s bedside by a healthcare professional to immediately inform diagnosis or treatment, or to aid in the completion of procedures.”

 The POCUS Certification Academy is designed for individuals with education or experience in healthcare.
-This includes, but is not limited to, physicians, physician assistants, chiropractors, podiatrists, nurse anesthetists, nurse practitioners, nurse midwives and those in medical training for the aforementioned roles.
+This includes, but is not limited to, physicians, physician assistants, chiropractors, podiatrists, nurse anesthetists, nurse practitioners, nurse midwives, physical therapists, and those in medical training for the aforementioned roles.